Doing The Work Of Angels

 The various steps in the process help ensure that the items the Angel Fund volunteers purchase are going to the child in need, Wall said.

 In addition to these programs, each year the Angel Fund coordinates a “Stuff the Bus” program that partners with local businesses and organizations to collect school supplies for area classrooms.
 The supplies are collected in a bus and then distributed on Saturday just prior to the beginning of school.

 Wall still works diligently at managing the Angel Fund and nearly all the funds collected go directly to their programs.
 Her reward is in seeing the kids feel confident in a new pair of shoes or with a new backpack.
 And she knows that helping kids today, will give them the motivation to help others down the road.

 “We need to make sure the generation we are helping now is going to help the next generation,” Wall said.
 “If someone would have showed me the kindness and generosity that Angel Fund shows these kids, it would have made a tremendous difference in my life.”

 This article was included with permission from the Helena Independent Record.

 Copyright © 2019 Helena Independent Record.
 All rights reserved.

 This material may not be published, broadcast, rewritten or redistributed.

 How to Donate

 Your contribution allows The Angel Fund to continue helping children in the Helena School District.
-For more information or to make a donation:
+If you need more information or would like to make a donation, please contact: